ReadieFur/University_Of_Greenwich-COMP1828-Advanced_Algorithms_and_Data_Structures/report.md

 # COMP 1828 - Designing, developing and testing solutions for the London Underground system
 ### Team mebers:
-- Tristan Read `001151378`
+- Tristan Read (ID: `001151378`)

 ## Justification of the choice of the data structures and algorithms
 ###### (max 1 page) [10 marks]
+`Summary` Go over my use of OOP design as well as the use of dictionaries (used for the speed of hashing, saves on array popping and key duplication).

 ## Critical evaluation of the performance of the data structures and algorithms used
 ###### (max 2 pages) [20 marks]
+`TODO` Benchmark methods.

-## Discussion for the choice of test data you provice and a table detailing the tests performed
+## Discussion for the choice of test data you provide and a table detailing the tests performed
 ###### (max 2 pages) [10 marks]
+`Summary` Discuss my JSON data structure and why I choose it.

 ## Screen-captured demonstration of your working source code
 ###### (max 3 pages) [20 marks]